 - Which features are engaging them and which aren’t

-This number shows the total number of people logging in and engaging with your product.
+- Daily active users.
+The total number of people logging in and engaging with your product.
 It needs to be growing so you can maintain a healthy pipeline of leads.

-Completion rate and time answer how many users are completing your onboarding process and in how long, respectively.
-A low completion rate paired with high completion time indicates your onboarding process is a complex one that needs revising.
+- Completion rate and time.
+Completion rate and time answer how many users are completing your onboarding process and for how long, respectively.
+A low completion rate paired with a high completion time indicates your onboarding process is a complex one that needs revising.

-Lastly, churn rate and time determine how long it is that customers use your product.
-If it’s a short duration, chances are your SaaS onboarding process is failing to retain users.
+- Churn rate and time.
+Lastly, churn rate and time determine how long customers use your product.
+If it’s short, chances are your SaaS onboarding process is failing to retain users.

 How to Improve your SaaS Onboarding Flow: Best Practices

 Let’s get to the important part now as we dive into each element that perfects SaaS onboarding:

 Let’s start with the basics: friction will lead to churn.
 That’s why it’s best to avoid any unnecessary steps from your onboarding flow that could create roadblocks for your customer.